9.2 C

 “We got our **** kicked at the end,” Woods admitted after the match.
 “Three eagles in a row, we didn’t respond.”

 The 15-time major winner has endured a brutal series of health issues.
 He had L4-L5 disc replacement surgery in October, his seventh back procedure, and previously underwent surgery to fix a ruptured left Achilles tendon in March 2025.
-Woods has not competed on the PGA Tour since missing the cut at The Open Championship in July 2024, a period of over 600 days.
+Woods has not competed on the Professional Golfers’ Association (PGA) Tour since missing the cut at The Open Championship in July 2024, more than 600 days.

-The five-time Masters winner has been in a non-playing role with Jupiter Links during the 2026 TGL season while recovering from back surgery.
-His prior competitive outing was in early March 2025, also in the indoor team league he co-founded with McIlroy.
-Over the past five years, he has completed just four 72-hole tournaments and played only 11 official events since his near-fatal car crash in February 2021.
+Woods had been in a non-playing role with Jupiter Links during the 2026 TGL season while recovering from back surgery, having played just 11 official events since his nearly fatal car crash in February 2021.

-On Tuesday, March 31, Woods announced he is stepping away from golf for an indefinite period to seek treatment and focus on his health.
+On March 31, Woods announced he is stepping away from golf for an indefinite period to seek treatment and focus on his health.
 “I know and understand the seriousness of the situation I find myself in today,” he said in a statement.
-“I am stepping away for a period of time to seek treatment and focus on my health.
-This is necessary in order for me to prioritize my well-being and work towards lasting recovery.”
+“I am stepping away for a period of time to seek treatment and focus on my health.”
 He entered a plea of not guilty in court earlier that day.
+The following day, a judge granted Woods’ request to seek treatment outside the United States, with his attorney citing his repeatedly compromised privacy as part of the justification.

 - Advertisement -